HectorPulido/Peque3D/README.md

 - Run `cargo run`

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project code is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Models and other resources are not included in the license.

+## Contributing
+Contributions are welcome!
+Please open an issue or submit a pull request if you have any suggestions or improvements.